An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Theoretical Baseline

 \subsection{Finite Volume Method}

-In similar vein to the FDM, the use of Finite Volumes might appear distinctly different to the idea of Finite Elements.
+In a similar vein to the FDM, the use of Finite Volumes might appear distinctly different from the idea of Finite Elements.
 Here, we make extensive use of Stokes' theorem to replace volume with hull integrals in conservation laws \cite{eymardFiniteVolumeMethods2000}.
+There exist different formulations of this method, most namely a cell- and vertex-centered form.
+The main difference lies in where the solution is stored.
+In the former case, the solution is stored at the polygonal cell centers that are spanned by the mesh vertices.
+The latter, instead, directly uses these vertices as solution points \cite{moukalledFiniteVolumeMethod2016}.
+In this case, one does not operate on the computational mesh directly but rather on its dual.
+As the cell-centered formulation is considerably more widely used, we investigate this variant further in the following.

 It can be shown however that the FVM can simply be considered a Bubnov Discontinuous Galerkin method of polynomial order zero.
 To illustrate this, we again turn to Eqs. \ref{eq:advection-strong} and \ref{eq:advection-weak-dgm} describing the strong and weak form of the advection equation.
 A Finite Volume approximation in conservation form is: